Aman-Kumar-Gautam/Java-Full-Stack/README.md

    - **Description:** This section encompasses a series of hands-on exercises and projects designed to enhance your proficiency with the Eclipse Integrated Development Environment (IDE).

 ### 2. **How To Use PSA App**
-   - **Description:** Discover detailed guidelines on effectively utilizing the PSA (Placeholder for actual app name) application.
+   - **Description:** Discover detailed guidelines on effectively utilizing the PSA (Pankaj Sir Academy) application.
 Learn how to navigate its features and leverage its capabilities.

 ### 3. **IntelliJ_IDE/blogger**
    - **Description:** Explore the integration of IntelliJ IDE with a blogger project.
 Noteworthy in this section is the recent addition of Password Authentication for Admin, enhancing the security of the blogger application.